swxk19/cs4218-project-2024-team04/README.md

 # Milestone Submission Instructions
-In the repository of your team, tag the submitted commit with a tag name “ms1” (meaning milestone 1). o Create a tag, e.g., git tag -a ms1 -m “Milestone 1” o Push the created tag into the repository, e.g., git push origin ms1 o More details are in: http://git-scm.com/book/en/v2/Git-Basics-Tagging
+In the repository of your team, tag the submitted commit with a tag name “ms1” (meaning milestone 1).
+1. Create a tag, e.g., git tag -a ms1 -m “Milestone 1”
+2. Push the created tag into the repository, e.g., git push origin ms1
+3. More details are in: http://git-scm.com/book/en/v2/Git-Basics-Tagging